segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/braze/index.md

   </tr>
 </table>

-*NOTE*: The Braze Source is currently in Beta. **The names of Apps, Campaigns, Canvases (including Canvas Variations and Canvas Steps), and News Feed Cards will be made available as event properties in an upcoming version of the source, in addition to the API Identifiers already listed above**.

-## User Identification

 Braze will send the Braze `external_user_id` as the top level `userId` field.
 This is the same `userId` that Braze originally receives from the downstream destination with Segment.
 Braze will only send events associated with users who have an `external_user_id` set.

+## Adding Destinations

+Now that your Source is set up, you can connect it with Destinations.

+Log in to your downstream tools and make sure that the events are populating in your Debugger, and that they contain all of the properties you expect.
+If something isn't working as you expect, see the Destination docs for troubleshooting.

+If there are problems with how the events arrive to Segment, [contact the Braze team](https://www.braze.com/docs/support_contact/).

-## Send Segment Data to Braze
+## Sending Data To Braze

-The entire source with Braze can be even better if you also connect to it as a downstream destination within Segment.
-With Segment's Braze destination, you can send user and event data to Braze in order to target customers with messaging campaigns.

-Want to start sending website or mobile data to Braze?
-Head on over to our [Braze destination docs](https://segment.com/docs/destinations/braze/).
+The Braze Source works better when you also connect Braze as a Destination.
+With the Braze Destination, you can use Segment to send event data to Braze in order to target customers with messaging campaigns.
+Want to start sending data TO Braze?
+Head on over to our [Braze docs](https://segment.com/docs/destinations/braze/).